mongonta0716/stackchan-bluetooth-simple/README_en.md

 - [ArduinoJson](https://github.com/bblanchon/ArduinoJson)

+# Compile Notes

+- M5Stack Fire V2.6/M5Stack Basic V2.6<br>When using a TF card, we have confirmed an event that SD.begin() cannot be read at 25MHz.
+Lower it to 15MHz.

+- M5Stack Basic V2.6<br>Please select `env:m5stack-grey` for env when compiling with VSCode+PlatformIO.

 # Settings
 If there is no JSON file for configuration, default values are used.
 (It is configured to connect servos to PortC of Core2.)
 If you place `/json/SC_Config.json` in SD card, you can use your own settings.